-So never handle a processor roughly, never touch the pins, and never handle it unless you are using proper anti static precautions.
+Never handle a processor roughly, never touch the pins, and never handle it unless you are using proper anti static precautions.
 Note that the wrist in the picture has an anti-static wrist band wrapped around it.

 Handle the processor carefully, holding it only by the edges.
 Set it down only on an anti-static mat or on the foam pad that it was shipped in.
 Be kind to your processor, and your processor will be kind to you.

 Inserting the Processor Correctly

-Notice in the picture on the right that both the processor and the socket have two corners without pins.
+Notice in this picture that both the processor and the socket have two corners without pins.
 This is to prevent the processor from being installed the wrong way.
 All processors have some system to prevent improper insertion, but they're not all the same.
 Sometimes you have to look at the pins, and sometimes you have to line up an arrow.

 Whatever the case, look carefully before you insert the processor to make sure that you're inserting it correctly.
 If your processor came with a manual, read it to make sure you understand how to install it.

-Modern processor sockets have a ZIF (Zero Insertion Force) design and most don't even have pins.
+Fortunately, modern processors and sockets have a ZIF (Zero Insertion Force) design and most don't even have pins.
 If the processor is aligned properly with the socket, gravity alone should cause it to drop right into the socket.
-You should never need to use force greater than a gentle nudge with a single finger (and the pinky finger, at that) to insert a modern processor.
+You should never need to use force greater than a gentle nudge with a single finger to insert a modern processor.
 Never, never, never.

-Most processors are secured by a bail mounted alongside the socket.
-Once you've lined up the processor (and the pins, if any) and allowed the processor to drop into the socket, check to make sure that the processor is fully inserted and not sitting crookedly.
+Whichever way your motherboard secures the processor, once you've lined up the processor (and the pins, if any) and allowed the processor to drop into the socket, check to make sure that the processor is fully inserted and not sitting crookedly.